This article explains how to use the NAS Guard feature available on Datto SIRIS, Datto ALTO, and Datto NAS.

 When the Your Shares page displays proceed to Step 2.

 3. You will see the Select System prompt.
 Enter a name for the share in the Share Name field.

 4. Fill in the SMB Address.
 This value should be the fully-qualified path of the share as it exists in the production environment.

 5. From the Retain NTFS File Permissions dropdown, select Yes or No.

-- If you select Yes, the files and folders in the NAS share will be backed up with their full ACLs intact.
+- If you select Yes, the files and folders in the NAS share will back up with all ACLs preserved.
 Choosing this option may increase backup times.

 6. Fill in the Credentials field if necessary.
 Datto strongly recommends using the credentials of a system administrator who has full access to all of the content in the share.
 Using a restricted account can prevent your Datto appliance from being able to read and perform a complete backup of the share's file structure.

 Check the Connect as a Guest box if no credentials needed to access and connect to the share.